JasonLocklin/Dissertation/SA/Methods.md

 10 speed samples.
-A rolling maximum was chosen instead of the more commonly used average, as it accentuates sudden bursts of speed, eliminating long rise times, therefore making saccade onset and duration detection easier and more consistant from saccade to saccade.
+A rolling maximum was chosen instead of the more commonly used average, as it accentuates sudden bursts of speed, eliminating long rise times, therefore making saccade onset and duration detection easier and more consistent from saccade to saccade.
 A saccade was defined as regions where the rolling maximum met a threshold greater than the median trial speed plus an experimentally determined parameter (1500º/second).
 The analysis of a typical trial is presented graphically in figure [fig:Saccade].

 TODO: Figure [fig:Saccade] goes about here.
 Caption: Figure depicts typical eye movements over a single trial.
-Top panel depicts eye movement speed over the course of the trial, while the bottom pannel depicts horizontal position relative to the target positions.
+Top panel depicts eye movement speed over the course of the trial, while the bottom panel depicts horizontal position relative to the target positions.
 The rolling maximum broadens the speed curve for a saccade so that a threshold function reliably captures the complete displacement of the saccade.
-This trial shows partial adaptation, as the initial saccade falls short of the target, but still far enough that a corrective saccade is required to bring the eyes to the purturbed location.
+This trial shows partial adaptation, as the initial saccade falls short of the target, but still far enough that a corrective saccade is required to bring the eyes to the perturbed location.
 Individual trials were then removed from the analysis if the data was not of sufficient quality to calculate a reliable first-saccade length.
 These criteria and parameters were determined by plotting randomly